d3atiq/ansible-bootstrap/README.md

 ansible-bootstrap
 =========

 A role to install Ansible pre-requisites in the target machine.
+This amounts to installing python-minimal on the target machine, which will enable it as an Ansible target.
+Use this role if your target machine doesn't contain a Python installation usable by Ansible.

 Requirements
 ------------